bhardwajRahul/bagel/README.md

 > What’s the correlation between current and voltage in the `/spot/status/battery_states` topic?

 > I think the robot hit a pothole.
-Can you check for sudden acceleration on the z-axis to confirm?
+Can you check for sudden deceleration on the z-axis to confirm?

 > Can you help me tune the PID of my drone?